verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 {{< tab tabNum="3" >}}
 <br>

 You can specify your own externally managed, custom DNS domain.
-In this scenario, you manage your own DNS domain and the management of all DNS records in that domain.
+In this scenario, you manage your own DNS domain and all DNS records in that domain.

 An externally managed DNS domain is specified in the [`spec.components.dns.external.suffix`](/docs/reference/api/verrazzano/verrazzano/#dns-external) field of the Verrazzano custom resource.

 When using an externally managed DNS domain, you are responsible for:

 * Configuring A records for Verrazzano ingress points (load balancers)
-* Configuring CNAME records for hostnames in the domain that point to the A records as needed
+* Configuring CNAME records for hostnames in the domain that point to the A records, as needed

 The Verrazzano installer searches the DNS zone you provide for two specific A records.
 These are used to configure the cluster and should refer to external addresses of the load balancers provisioned by the user.

-The A records will need to be created manually.
+The A records need to be created manually.

 |Record             | Use                                                                                              |
 |-------------------|--------------------------------------------------------------------------------------------------|